-Ecological Restoration is the practice of rebuilding the natural capacity of the land by looking at the specific climatic elements that a space has and choosing a coarse of action to best suit the space in its current state.
+Ecological Restoration is the practice of rebuilding the natural capacity of the land by looking at the specific climatic elements that a space has and choosing a course of action to best suit the space in its current state.
 Ecological restoration can look different depending on the intended use of the area, the level of degradation, and the desired outcome of the project.
 As we continue to develop and change the lands to suit our needs it is important to also ensure new wild spaces are created and restored to allow for other species to live and thrive among us.
 Let us help you build resilience and cultivate connection within your own space.

 Invasive Species Management

 Invasive plants are often the first challenge to ecological restoration.
 Here on Vancouver Island we have several species that are threatening the natural biodiversity of our unique ecosystems.
 Many of these alien species have found their way here through conventional landscaping practices that took place decades ago, unfortunately some of these species such as English ivy and Periwinkle can still be purchased at your local plant nursery.